AutoFR: Automated Filter Rule Generation for Adblocking: Abstract

 \section{Abstract}

-Adblocking relies on filter lists, which are manually curated and maintained by a small community of filter list authors.
-This manual process is laborious and does not scale well to a large number of sites and over time.
-We introduce \tool{}, a reinforcement learning framework to fully automate the process of filter rule creation and evaluation.
-We design an algorithm based on multi-arm bandits to generate filter rules while controlling the trade-off between blocking ads and avoiding breakage.
-We test our implementation of \tool{} on thousands of sites in terms of efficiency and effectiveness. \tool{} is efficient: it takes only a few minutes to generate filter rules for a site. \tool{} is also effective: it generates filter rules that can block 86\% of the ads, as compared to 87\% by EasyList while achieving comparable visual breakage.
-The filter rules generated by \tool{} generalize well to new and unseen sites.
-We envision \tool{} to assist the adblocking community in automated \frglower{} at scale.
+Adblocking relies on filter lists, which are manually curated and maintained by a community of filter list authors.
+Filter list curation is a laborious process that does not scale well to a large number of sites or over time.
+In this paper, we introduce \tool{}, a reinforcement learning framework to fully automate the process of filter rule creation and evaluation for sites of interest.
+We design an algorithm based on multi-arm bandits to generate filter rules that block ads while controlling the trade-off between blocking ads and avoiding visual breakage.
+We test \tool{} on thousands of sites and we show that it is efficient: it takes only a few minutes to generate filter rules for a site of interest. \tool{} is effective: it generates filter rules that can block 86\% of the ads, as compared to 87\% by EasyList, while achieving comparable visual breakage.
+Furthermore, \tool{} generates filter rules that generalize well to new sites.
+We envision that \tool{} can assist the adblocking community in \frglower{} at scale.